Dilloid/sem-group-17/use-cases/use-case-24.md

 ### Preconditions

+We know the region.
 Database contains the population size of all capital cities.

 ### Success End Condition